drkrillo/docs/creator/projects/kinds-of-project.md

 Portable experiences can be activated as part of the interactive code of a scene (either in LAND or a World).

-Players are prompted asking if they want to run this portable experience, and if they do they'll carry it with them wherever they go for the rest of their session. \[Learn more]\(\{{< ref "/content/creator/sdk7/projects/portable-experiences.md" >\}}).
+Players are prompted asking if they want to run this portable experience, and if they do they'll carry it with them wherever they go for the rest of their session.
+[Learn more](../sdk7/projects/portable-experiences.md).

 #### Smart Wearables